Dornat/senior-php-software-engineer-interview-questions/README.md

 methods of the specific class that is using the trait.

+## Reflection

+Reflection in PHP is the ability of a program to inspect, analyze, and modify its own structure, including classes, objects, methods, properties, and functions, at runtime (while the code is executing).

+It allows developers to get metadata about their code dynamically, which is typically not possible with standard static code analysis.

+### Why Use Reflection?

+Reflection is a powerful, advanced technique primarily used by framework and library developers to create flexible, generic code that can adapt to different user-defined classes without knowing their specific details beforehand.

+**Common use cases include:**

+* **Dependency Injection (DI) Containers**: Frameworks like Laravel and Symfony use reflection to automatically determine which classes a constructor needs (via type hinting) and inject the required dependencies.
+* **Automated Testing**: Reflection allows testing tools to access and invoke private or protected methods and properties of a class, which is crucial for achieving high code coverage during unit testing without changing the code's visibility.
+* **Documentation Generators**: Tools that automatically generate documentation can use reflection to inspect classes, methods, and their associated PHPDoc comments and build structured documentation.
+* **Dynamic Object Creation and Method Invocation**: You can create an instance of a class or call a method when the class or method name is stored in a simple string variable, which is useful for plugin systems or routing mechanisms.
+* **Serialization and ORMs**: Libraries that convert objects into other formats (like JSON or database rows) use reflection to inspect object properties and set their values dynamically.

+While powerful, reflection can have a performance impact due to the overhead of introspection, so it is typically used in core framework logic rather than everyday application code.

 ## Why Laravel Octane Fast?

 Laravel Octane achieves significantly faster performance compared to traditional PHP-FPM setups primarily by optimizing